Agent-Shields/TeamGenerator/README.md

 WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

+## Challenges
+This challenge has really pushed me to connect all of the dots from previous modules and I was overwhelmed with the scope of what needed to be done.
+The biggest challenge for me is connecting the pages functionality to one another.
+The interaction between promise objects and how those are used to generate web pages is still confusing.
+I need to revisit this project at a later time.

 ## Contribution
 Made with ❤️ by Johnathan Shields